-For the three months ended March 31, 2007 and 2006, we recorded brand advertising revenues of approximately \$267,000 and \$40,000, respectively, from Fujian Tian Qing Digital Co., Ltd. (or Fujian Tian Qing), formerly known as NetDragon Websoft Inc., in connection with its advertisements on our 17173.com Website.
-Those advertising services are provided pursuant to a three-year advertising framework agreement expiring in November 2006.
-In December 2006, the advertising framework agreement had been extended to November 2009.
-Fujian Tian Qing was the previous owner of 17173.com Website prior to our acquisition of 17173.com.
+For the three and six months ended June 30, 2007, we recorded brand advertising revenues of approximately \$240,000 and \$507,000, respectively, from Fujian Tian Qing Digital Co., Ltd. (or Fujian Tian Qing), formerly known as NetDragon Websoft Inc., in connection with its advertisements on our 17173.com Website.
+For the three and six months ended June 30, 2006, we recorded brand advertising revenues of approximately \$0 and \$40,000, respectively, from Fujian Tian Qing.
+Those advertising services are provided pursuant to a three-year advertising framework agreement that expired in November 2006 and was extended to November 2009.
+Fujian Tian Qing was the previous owner of the 17173.com Website prior to our acquisition of 17173.com.

-We expect brand advertising revenues to increase in the second quarter of 2007 as compared to the first quarter of 2007.
+We expect brand advertising revenues to increase modestly in the third quarter of 2007 as compared to second quarter of 2007.

 Sponsored search.
-Sponsored search revenues decreased by \$1.3 million to \$2.1 million for the three months ended March 31, 2007 as compared to \$3.4 million for the three months ended March 31, 2006.
-Sponsored search services primarily include priority placements in our search directory and listing in our classified advertisement section, in addition to pay-for-click services of displaying the text-based links of our advertisers on our Websites and our Website Alliance network.
-We normally provide priority placement services and listings in our classified advertisement section for a fixed fee over a period.
-Pay-for-click services displaying the text-based links to our advertiser's Websites charged on a cost-per-click basis, so that an advertiser pays us only when a user clicks on the displayed link on our Websites or on our Website Alliance network.
+Sponsored search services revenues decreased by \$1.7 million to \$1.8 million for the three months ended June 30, 2007 and decreased by \$3.2 million to \$3.8 million for the six months ended June 30, 2007, as compared to the corresponding three and six month periods in 2006.
+Sponsored search services primarily include priority placements in our search directory and pay-for-click services of displaying the text-based links of our advertisers on our Websites and our Website Alliance network.
+We normally provide priority placement services for a fixed fee over a period.
+Pay-for-click services displaying the text-based links to our advertiser's Websites are charged on a cost-per-click basis, so that an advertiser pays us only when a user clicks on the displayed link on our Websites or on our Website Alliance network.
 The priority of the display of text-based links is based on the bidding price of different advertisers.
-For the three months ended March 31, 2007, revenues from priority placement services and our classified advertisement section amounted to \$1.5 million, a 38% decrease from the three months ended March 31, 2006.
-The decrease in revenue from priority placement services was mainly due to the gradual market migration from preference for fixed fee listings to pay-for-click listings.
-For the three months ended March 31, 2007, revenues from pay-for-click services amounted to \$0.6 million, a 43% decrease from the three months ended March 31, 2006.
-Revenues from pay-for-click services accounted for approximately 28% of the total sponsored search revenues in the first quarter of 2007 as compared to 30% in the first quarter of 2006.
-The decrease in revenues from pay-for-click services mainly resulted from our efforts to further strengthen our anti-fraudulent click-through technology will provide benefits to our sponsored search business in the long run.
-In addition, the late 2007 Chinese New Year further reduced advertising spending by small and medium-sized enterprises as co
+For the three and six months ended June 30, 2007, revenues from priority placement services amounted to \$1.2 million and \$2.7 million, a 52% decrease from the corresponding three month period in 2006 and a 46% decrease over the corresponding six month period in 2006, respectively.
+The decrease in revenues from priority placement services was mainly due to the gradual market migration from preference for fixed fee listings to pay-for-click listings.
+For the three and six months ended June 30, 2007, revenues from pay-for-click services amounted to \$0.6 million and \$1.1 million, respectively, representing a 40% and 45% decrease from the corresponding periods of 2006.
+Revenues from pay-for-click services accounted for approximately 30% of the total sponsored search revenues for both the three and six month periods ended June 30, 2007, and were flat from the corresponding periods in 2006.
+The decrease in revenues from pay-for-click services mainly resulted from our efforts to further strengthen our anti-fraudulent click-through mechanism starting from second half of 2006 which resulted in